 This is where a lot of people get frustrated, confused, or just overwhelmed.
 They look at the exam topics, see the magnitude of it all, and try to study and memorize everything about everything.

-This is one of the biggest reasons I’m creating a series of CCNP R&S courses for Pluralsight.
+That’s one of the biggest reasons I’m creating a series of CCNP R&S courses for Pluralsight.

-The first one, Basic Networking for CCNP Routing and Switching 300-101 ROUTE was released this month.
+The first course, Basic Networking for CCNP Routing and Switching 300-101 ROUTE was released this month.
 In each course I focus on real-world customer requirements and then demonstrate how to configure them step-by-step, explaining each command as I go.
 When watching the courses, you’ll quickly get an idea of what areas you need to study more and what areas you already know.

 Not only that, each course module includes an assessment which thoroughly tests your knowledge of the relevant exam material.
 And, if you get an answer wrong, it will take you to the exact spot in the course where I cover that particular topic.
 It’s an incredibly effective way to study and learn quickly.